preetipannu7/Newsletter_2024/Content/IT/IT.md

 ## Publications

-- **R.Kaur**, “Exploring the Intricacies
+- **Rupinder.Kaur**, “Exploring the Intricacies
 -  of Machine Learning-Based Optimization of Electric Discharge Machining on Squeeze Cast TiB2/AA6061 Composites: Insights from Morphological, and Microstructural aspects in the Surface Structure Analysis of Recast Layer Formation and Worn-Out Analysis”, Journal of Materials Research and Technology, Sept, 2023

-- **A. Kamra**, “Enhancing diagnosis of breast cancer through mammographic image segmentation using Fuzzy C-Means”, INTERNATIONAL JOURNAL OF SUSTAINABLE Building Technology and Urban Development, December, 2023.
+- **Amit.
+Kamra**, “Enhancing diagnosis of breast cancer through mammographic image segmentation using Fuzzy C-Means”, INTERNATIONAL JOURNAL OF SUSTAINABLE Building Technology and Urban Development, December, 2023.

-- **G.Kaur**, “Emergence of Techno-Enterpreneurship during Covid-19”, PIMT Journal of Research, December, 2023.
+- **Gagneet.Kaur**, “Emergence of Techno-Enterpreneurship during Covid-19”, PIMT Journal of Research, December, 2023.

-- **R.Kaur**, “Exploring the role of computer vision in product design and development: a comprehensive review”, International Journal on Interactive Design and Manufacturing (IJIDeM), February, 2024.
+- **Rupinder.Kaur**, “Exploring the role of computer vision in product design and development: a comprehensive review”, International Journal on Interactive Design and Manufacturing (IJIDeM), February, 2024.

+- **Sachin Bagga**, “PortBlocker: Detection and Mitigation of Hardware Trojan through Re-routing and Bypassing”, 023 IEEE 16th International Symposium on Embedded Multicore/Many-core Systems-on-Chip (MCSoC),23rd December, 2023,SUTD, Singapore,IEEE.
+- **K.S.
+Mann**,"E-Business Innovation Trends and Implications for Private Sector",International Conference on Advancements in Engineering and Technology,23-24 November 2023,Bhai Gurdas Institute of Engienering and Technology, Sangrur, Punjab,IEEE.
+- **Amit Kamra**,"A Review on CLAHE Based Enhancement Techniques",International Conference on Contemporary Computing and Informatics,14-16 September 2023,Gautam Budhha Nagar, Uttar Pradesh,IEEE.
+- **Sandeep Singla and Rupinder Kaur**,"Forecasting Air Quality of Ludhiana: A Machine Learning Exploration with Dataset Insights",International Conference on Advancements in Engineering and Technology,23-24 November 2023,Bhai Gurdas Institute of Engienering and Technology, Sangrur, Punjab,IEEE.
+- **Rupinder Kaur**," Bridging the crop knowledge gap: Machine Learning in Agriculture",International Conference on Advancements in Engineering and Technology,23-24 November 2023,Bhai Gurdas Institute of Engienering and Technology, Sangrur, Punjab,IEEE.
+- **Pankaj Bhambri**,"Exploring the Application Domains of ML-based Facial Emotion Recognition Systems: Framework, Techniques and Challenges"Second International Conference on Computing and Communication Networks,25 March 2024,Manchester, United Kingdom,AIP Conference Proceedings.
+- **Pankaj Bhambri**,"Plants Recognition using Leaf Image Pattern Analysis with Focus on Advanced Smart Computing Technologies",International Conference on Applied Data Science and Smart Systems,5 December 2023,Chitkara University, Punjab,AIP Conference Proceedings.